-Environmental and/or social characteristics Does this financial product have a sustainable investment objective? •• Yes × No sus will make a minimum of stainable investments with an vironmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective sus will make a minimum of stainable investments with a cial obiective: % It promotes E/S characteristics, but will not make any sustainable investments practice and the reduction of greenhouse gas emissions, pro-social and ethical practices and industries, and limiting the use of controversial weapons.
+Environmental and/or social characteristics Does this financial product have a s ustainable investment objective? •• Yes 💿 🗶 No It will make a minimum of sustainable investments with a environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmental sustainable under the EU Taxonomy its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective: % It promotes E/S characteristics, but will not make any sustainable investments practice and the reduction of greenhouse gas emissions, pro-social and ethical practices and industries, and limiting the use of controversial weapons.
 This is achieved through: